softrebel/mft-python-77/README.md

-# mft-python-77
+# MFT Python 77 Course
-MFT Python 77 Course
+Python 77 course resources is located here.
+You can browse syllabus and usefull exercises.